-There is a plethora of issue trackers used in software development projects.
-A number of them are more commonly referred to as bug trackers as they focus more on bug reports.
-Many development teams, including those at the Apache Software Foundation or the Linux kernel community, rely on standalone products such as Bugzilla1, and JIRA2 to track defects in their code, plan fixes, etc. Project hosting platforms, on the other hand, often resort to in-house implementations of issue trackers that are designed specifically to include a set of features in line with their hosting capabilities.
+We further investigate the list of projects, which include popular projects such as the Linux kernel or the Ruby on Rails framework, to ensure that most of the projects are non toy projects of substantial sizes.
+To this end we count the total implementations of issue trackers that are designed specifically to include a set of features in line with their hosting capabilities.
 GitHub belongs to this second category and associates with each hosted project an issue tracker that provides the usual facilities in issue tracking, such as filing issue tickets, tagging them accordingly to the nature of the issue, and labeling them as the state of resolution evolves.
 A project development team on GitHub can choose to enable or disable the in-house issue tracker.
 A team can also choose to use GitHub as a mirror for their project, while hosting their main development and maintenance activities somewhere else.

-B. GitHub The GitHub project hosting platform was launched in 2008 and has since grown to be one of the premier sites where over 3,000,000 projects are hosted and managed.
+The GitHub project hosting platform was launched in B. GitHub 2008 and has since grown to be one of the premier sites where over 3,000,000 projects are hosted and managed.
 The success of GitHub is largely attributed to the concept of social coding which has created a developer-friendly environment, allowing developers to network, collaborate and promote their projects.
 It enables forking, which allows to create copies of repositories, and watching, which allows developers to register to the events in a given project.
 It also supports following, which allows developers to subscribe to the activites of one another.
 GitHub provides an extensive set of REST [8] APIs3 that we can use to retrieve information on many project repositories whose contents are publicly accessible.